corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 Impedance matching the domain library with Marten
 ====

-It is remarkably satisfying when software components can be integrated w
+It is remarkably satisfying when software components can be integrated with one another without too mc